 Method

-We identify sources using the "Source:" headers above articles in a ProMED report.
-If the source is "None" it means that we didn't find a header for the article.
+We identify sources using the ‘source’ headers above articles in a ProMED report.
+If the source is ‘none’ it means that we didn't find a header for the article.
 Some source names are resolved to generalized canonical names based on keywords they contain.
 For example, "USA CDC, Division of VectorBorne Infectious Division" matches CDC because it contains "CDC".
 We only resolve the most prolific sources at the moment.

 Analysis